B2b EnrichmentCompany DataData Cleaning

 For fields beyond identity (contact data, company size, technology stack, intent), you need additional sources.
 The Companies House checker is the right tool for the identity and status check; broader B2B data enrichment covers the rest.

 DataFixr combines Companies House lookups with cleaning, deduplication, validation, and broader enrichment workflows - so UK company data arrives in the CRM with the right legal-entity details confirmed before credits are spent on the wrong record.
-Request early access ->
+Start using DataFixr free ->